The Ultimate One-Week Switzerland Itinerary

 • visit the adrenaline-packed and popular town of Interlaken

-To squeeze the maximum out of your time in Interlaken, I suggest you leave Bern right in the morning.
+To get the most out of your time in Interlaken, I suggest you leave Bern early in the morning.

 The train ride to Interlaken takes just under an hour, which gives you almost a full day to explore the place everybody wants to visit when coming to Switzerland.